 THE INCOMPETENT ONE

-Look, okay, when I said women were vile all I meant is that, they’re volatile.
+Look, okay, when I said women were vile all I meant is that—they’re volatile.
 You can’t trust them.
 They’re just—not people you want to spend time with.
 And we sure as heck don’t want them on the front lines in battle!
 I mean, the mood swings?
 The bleeding?
 That’s all I meant.

 WOMAN 1